Try our free ROI calculator. Discover your site's revenue potential.

 7. Incorrect Language and/or Country Codes

 To avoid confusion, always pull your code from the official language code lists recommended by Google.
+Note that hreflang tags use the format ISO 639-1 for languages and ISO 3166-1 alpha-2 for countries.

-How to Check for Hreflang Issues [Hreflang Audit Process]
+How to Check for Hreflang Issues

-Now that we understand what we’re looking for and how to implement correctly, it’s time to audit our websites to find – and solve – these issues.
+Now that we understand what we’re looking for and how to implement correctly, it’s time to audit our websites to find—and solve—these issues.

 In our case, we’ll demonstrate a simple audit process using Screaming Frog (SC), but any other alternative should do something similar.